 - Stargate City: Though the story is set in Alaska, much of the movie was filmed in Vancouver and smaller towns in British Columbia.

 - They Look Just Like Everyone Else: Walter Finch, as played by Robin Williams.

 - To Be Lawful or Good: How Dormer initially sees the choices he make.

-- Unfriendly Fire: Implied between Dormer and his partner, as questions arise as to whether it was truly an accident.
+- Unfriendly Fire: Implied between Dormer and Eckhardt, as questions arise as to whether it was truly an accident.

-- Villain Protagonist: In the original Norwegian film, the protagonist was far more of a dirty cop, who gets progressively worse as the film goes on.
+- Villain Protagonist: Heavily downplayed compared to the original.
+In the original Norwegian film, the protagonist was far more of a dirty cop, who gets progressively worse as the film goes on.
 In the remake, Pacino's Dormer is more of a good cop whose past mistakes are coming back to haunt him in his sleep-deprived state.

 - Well-Intentioned Extremist: Many of Will's actions were done out of a genuine belief in Justice and to make sure guilty people get caught.

-- Worthy Opponent: Kay's murderer views his relationship with Will like this.
+- Worthy Opponent: Finch views his relationship with Will like this.
 Will, however. thinks he's no more intelligent or special than the innumerable killers he's dealt with before.